 Meet Our Director

-Anil Yallapragada, M.D., is medical director of the Primary Stroke Center at Grand Strand Regional.
+Anil Yallapragada, M.D., is medical director of the Primary Stroke Center at Grand Strand Medical Center.
 Dr. Yallapragada is a board certified vascular neurologist.
 Previously, Dr. Yallapragada was a stroke clinical instructor at the UCLA Ronald Reagan Medical Center, Los Angeles, CA.

 Dr. Yallapragada joined the medical staff in 2014.
 He attended medical school at the Medical University of South Carolina and completed internships in neurosurgery preliminary/general surgery at the University of Illinois College of Medicine, Chicago, and in internal medicine at the State University of New York Downstate Medical Center, Brooklyn.
 Dr. Yallapragada completed a residency in neurology at the University of Chicago Medical Center and a fellowship in stroke and vascular neurology at the University of California Los Angeles Ronald Reagan Medical Center.
 Dr. Yallapragada is board certified in neurology and psychiatry.